The PODs operate in a pattern designed to loosen mucus and help clear your patients’ airways.

 Airflow moves the mucus from small to large airways, where they can be coughed or suctioned out.

-Data from a clinical evaluation of the Monarch® Airway Clearance System by Leemans G., et al., were presented at the 2018 North American Cystic Fibrosis Conference (NACFC).
-The researchers reported the Monarch System was comparable to The Vest® Airway Clearance System for sputum production.
+Data from a clinical evaluation of the Monarch airway clearance system by Leemans G., et al., were published in Pediatric Pulmonology in 2020.
+The researchers reported the Monarch system was comparable to The Vest airway clearance system for sputum production.

-Post-therapy evaluations of the Monarch System showed statistically significant improvement in Brody scores and FRI results, suggesting the device’s relative airway clearance effectiveness.7
+Post-therapy evaluations of the Monarch system showed statistically significant improvement in Brody scores and FRI results, suggesting the device’s relative airway clearance effectiveness.5

 When you are closely connected to your patients, you can make better decisions together.
-That’s why the Monarch® System integrates with the Hillrom™ Connex® App and Health Portal—giving you both easy access to daily therapy session results.
+That’s why the Monarch system integrates with the Connex app and Health Portal—giving you both easy access to daily therapy session results.
 Your patients can also use the app to track everything from medications and Pulmonary Function Tests (PFTs) to nutrition, exercise and more—rewarding healthy behaviors and empowering them to feel their best.

 Indications and important safety information

-The Monarch® Airway Clearance System is intended to provide airway clearance therapy and promote bronchial drainage where external manipulation of the thorax is the physician’s choice of treatment.
+The Monarch airway clearance system is intended to provide Airway Clearance Therapy and promote bronchial drainage where external manipulation of the thorax is the physician’s choice of treatment.
 It is indicated for patients having difficulty with secretion clearance, or the presence of atelectasis caused by mucus plugging.
-The Monarch System is intended to be used in the Home Care environment by patients, 15 years and older.
+The Monarch airway clearance system is intended to be used in the Home Care environment by patients, 15 years and older.

-If any patient conditions exist that could cause the use of Monarch Airway Clearance System, Model 1000 to present a risk to the patient, do not use the unit except as directed by a physician.
+If any patient conditions exist that could cause the use of the Monarch airway clearance system, to present a risk to the patient, do not use the unit except as directed by a physician.
 Death or serious injury could occur.

-Monarch Airway Clearance System, Model 1000 is contraindicated if these conditions are present:
+The Monarch airway clearance system, is contraindicated if these conditions are present:

-- The Monarch® device uses Pulmonary Oscillating Discs (PODs) that create a magnetic field which is present whether the device is turned on or off.
-Due to the presence of the magnetic field, people who have an active implantable medical device, such as any of the following, are contraindicated (if they cannot keep the susceptible component at least 6 inches away from the Monarch® device):
+- The Monarch device uses Pulmonary Oscillating Discs (PODs) that create a magnetic field which is present whether the device is turned on or off.
+Due to the presence of the magnetic field, people who have an active implantable medical device, such as any of the following, are contraindicated (if they cannot keep the susceptible component at least 6 inches (15.5 cm) away from the Monarch device:

 - Circulatory Support Devices